nunocoracao/n9o.xyz/content/posts/202209-apple-sustaining-innovation/index.md

 ### Customers
-The second characteristic is that usually the target is the high-end of the market.
+The second characteristic is that usually, the target is the high-end of the market.
 Why?
 Because these are the customers who are probably willing to pay more for an even better product.
-These are also the users who value those premium features that most people don’t care and are not willing to pay for.
+These are also the users who value those premium features that most people don’t care about or are not willing to pay for.

 If you take a look at the pricing strategy for the new Apple products (specially the premium ones) it’s clear that the target is the high-end as that was where the price spikes happened.
 The cheapest iPhone Pro is $300 more expensive than last year, and the Apple Watch Ultra starts at $799 which is twice the price of the new series 8.